 Entertainment.
-Except as specifically exempted in this title, "entertainment" means any live entertainment, dancing, disc-jockey-hosted music, night clubs, comedy clubs and entertainment clubsHas the same meaning as the definition and requires a permit as provided in Chapter 5.80 of Title 5 (Business Taxes, Licenses and Regulations).
+Has the same meaning as the definition and requires a permit as provided in Chapter 5.80 of Title 5 (Business Taxes, Licenses and Regulations).

-Entertainment, incidental. means entertainment provided not as the principal means of business, such as a piano and guitar player providing background music within a bar or restaurant or karaoke sing-alongs provided none of the above involve a stage or any dancingHas the same meaning as the definition provided in Chapter 5.80 of Title 5 (Busines Taxes, Licenses and Regulations).
+Entertainment, incidental.
+Has the same meaning as the definition provided in Chapter 5.80 of Title 5 (Busines Taxes, Licenses and Regulations).